shscoding/shscoding.github.io/_pages/about.md

 toc_sticky: true
 ---

-Welcome to Staples Coding Club, a group of students focusing on learning new things related to coding!
+Welcome to the Staples Coding Club, a group of students focusing on learning new things related to coding!

 Our current club presidents are [Tom Zhang '23](https://engitom.github.io), [Ryan Salik '23](https://ryansalik.com), and [Graham Zemel '24](https://grahamzemel.xyz).
+Our club treasurer is Arda Ernamli '23.
 Our club secretary is Caitlyn Chu '23.
+Our club coordinator is Henry Matar '23.

 ## How big is the commitment?
-We understand that high school can be stressing at times, but we have weekly meetings Wednesdays at 2:45 in room 3025 for those who would like to join.
+We understand that high school can be stressing at times, but we usually have weekly meetings Wednesdays at 2:45 in room 3025 for those who would like to join.
+If you have specific questions about coding problems or projects you're doing (school related projects included), feel free to contact one of us through our websites, or DM us on Instagram @shscoding

 ## Is there a minimum experience level required to join?
 Nope, you can join knowing 0 coding languages or having taken AP Computer Science courses (or more!)